I’ve loved the stars too fondly to be fearful of the night.

 We should have already been a week into school night “practice,” but we weren’t.
 So putting respectable bedtimes on hold (yet again,) we looked to the sky.
 We were on a mission to see a shooting star…or at least I was.
 Prior to that summer evening, we had spent several nights staring at the heavens.
-I had studied a constellation app and was armed with lots of information–some I learned as a kid, some I had just recently found on the internet.
+I had studied a constellation app and was armed with lots of information–some I learned as a kid, some I learned in a college course, and some other info I had just recently found on the internet.
 It was still super warm outside and oh so humid!
-Aside from the crickets, the only sounds at that late (early?) hour included two passing cars, our dog’s crazy panting (not sure what her deal was) and the occasional meow of the neighborhood cats.
-So on this particular night, starwatching was an exercise in patience.
+Aside from the crickets, the only sounds at that late (early?) hour included two passing cars, our dog’s crazy panting (not sure what her deal was that night), and the occasional meow of the neighborhood cats.
+So on this particular night, star watching was an exercise in patience.
 I’m not sure what you know about the Perseid Meteor Shower, but I heard upwards of 30 shooting stars per hour!
 WOW!
 That, however, did not happen.

 As we looked to the sky I couldn’t help but wonder what everyone had wished, especially the kiddos.
 As a child, I can remember wishing for lots of things…everything from new shoes to a “good” hair day to getting to go someplace special.
-As I got older, my star wishes moved on to passing a tough test, getting a certain boy to notice me and making it through college.
+As I got older, my star wishes moved on to passing a tough test, getting a certain boy to notice me, and making it through college.
 Nowadays, my wishes are typically for others…and especially for my kids.
-But I wouldn’t necessarily call them wishes…because they’re more like prayers.
-That night as that star streaked across the sky…the wish on my heart was really a silent petition to God.
+But I wouldn’t necessarily call them wishes…because they’re really more like prayers.
+That night as that star streaked across the sky…the wish on my heart was really a silent petition, a prayer to God.

+We saw two more meteors streak across the sky that night.
 Later, after everyone else had gone back inside, my daughter asked if I thought wishes came true.
-We had seen two more meteors that night.
-She said she was pretty sure that she had wished hard for a flat screen TV one Christmas, but she didn’t get one.
-It was the start to a long conversation about magical versus miracle, God versus “genie,” and the incredible power of prayer.
+She said she was pretty sure that she had wished hard for a flat-screen TV one Christmas, but she didn’t get one.
+She detailed a list of many other wishes that had gone unfulfilled.
+It was the start of a long conversation about magical versus miracle, God versus “genie,” and the incredible power of prayer.
+Wishes, I explained were desires of the heart, but prayers are always answered…sometimes with yes, sometimes with no, sometimes with wait and sometimes with go.
+It’s a conversation that we’ve revisited several times since.
 Thank you, Perseid Meteor Shower…for one last summer hurrah!
-Under that night sky, when we should have been fast asleep, the heavens opened the door to something truly amazing…a blessed conversation.
-An answered prayer.
-I honestly could have stayed out all night.
+Under that night sky, when we should have been fast asleep, the heavens opened the door to something truly amazing…a blessed conversation that served in many ways as its own answered prayer.
+I honestly could have stayed out all night!

-I’m already looking forward to more sky watching.
-I hope that someday the kids will share their wishes (and prayers!) with me—because if (when) mine comes true…you know I’ll be the first one to tell.
+I’m already looking forward to more sky watching..and especially more conversations about life, faith, and the majesty of our Great Creator.
+And I hope that someday the kids will share their wishes. and especially their prayers with me—because if (when) mine come true…you know I’ll be the first one to tell.